Moving Between States: Vehicle Registration Timeline

 Retirees splitting time between two states should register the vehicle in the state of primary residence, defined by where they spend the majority of the year.
 Florida, Arizona, and Texas (zero state income tax) are the most-common primary-residence designations for snowbirds.
 Florida's 6-month-and-a-day residency test is the practical determinant — taxpayers spending 184+ days in Florida qualify, those spending fewer do not.

-The vehicle should be garaged at the primary residence, insured at that address, and registered in that state.
-Maintaining the vehicle at a secondary residence creates audit risk for both vehicle registration and state income tax.
+Keep the three in sync: garage the car at the primary residence, insure it at that address, and register it in that state.
+Park it at the secondary home instead and you've handed an auditor a thread to pull on, for both the registration and the state income tax.
 See snowbird vehicle registration deep-dive.

 Sources